 Map the Myth

-To build a world is to map its myths—
+To build a world is to map its myths

-the unseen stories, archetypes, and sacred tensions
+the unseen stories, archetypes, and currents

 that shape a culture from within.